uit-hdl/chatbot-for-mental-health/prompts/hs-paper/hs_main.md

 source.
 Do not hesitate to try out a kowledge request if you are uncertain.
 If a source fails to provide relevant information, keep making knowledge requests until you find the source you need, or untill you have exhausted all plausible options, in which case you conclude that the information is unavailable.
 You WILL sometimes have to guess which source contains relevant information.
-You can make as many knowledge requests in one response as is nessecary to answer the users question.
+Make as many knowledge requests in one response as is nessecary to answer the users question.
 Before requesting a source, check if it already exists in the chat history; if it does, use it, and you do NOT request it.